-1 Capital Budget Application to address this and allow Transformer T4 to be permanently 2 connected and paralleled with T6.
-Work carried out under this capital project will be used with 3 Alternatives 2, 3, and 4 of this study, and therefore funding (estimated to be \$186,700) has not 4 been included in the cost estimates for this study.
-A single-line diagram of the Wabush 5 Substation is provided in Appendix A. 6 7 It is noted that in 2017, equipment operating at 46 kV became the responsibility of the 8 Newfoundland and Labrador System Operator ("NLSO") and was therefore reclassified from 9 distribution to transmission.
-The Wabush Substation 46 kV transformer power ratings have 10 subsequently been recalculated as per Section 6.1 of NLSO Standard - Transmission Facilities 11 Rating Guide TP-S-001.
-12 13 The substation has a total installed capacity (at 25°C ambient) of 37.3 MVA.
-14 15 The firm transformation capacity 5 of the substation is 20.6 MVA.
-16 3 Current Status 16 16 17 3 Current Status 16 17 18 3 Current Status 3.1 Ability to Meet Peak Demand 16 17 18 19 3 Current Status 3.1 Ability to Meet Peak Demand Hydro's Transmission Planning Criteria apply to all power transformers within the 16 17 18 19 20 3 Current Status 3.1 Ability to Meet Peak Demand Hydro's Transmission Planning Criteria apply to all power transformers within the Newfoundland and Labrador Interconnected System.6 These criteria include specification that 16 17 18 19 20 21 3 Current Status 3.1 Ability to Meet Peak Demand Hydro's Transmission Planning Criteria apply to all power transformers within the Newfoundland and Labrador Interconnected System.6 These criteria include specification that transformers shall not be overloaded under normal operation, or in the event of the failure of is due to exceed the firm transformation capacity.
+- 1 Capital Budget Application to address this and allow Transformer T4 to be permanently - 2 connected and paralleled with T6.
+Work carried out under this capital project will be used with - 3 Alternatives 2, 3, and 4 of this study, and therefore funding (estimated to be \$186,700) has not - 4 been included in the cost estimates for this study.
+A single-line diagram of the Wabush - 5 Substation is provided in Appendix A.

+- 7 It is noted that in 2017, equipment operating at 46 kV became the responsibility of the - 8 Newfoundland and Labrador System Operator ("NLSO") and was therefore reclassified from - 9 distribution to transmission.
+The Wabush Substation 46 kV transformer power ratings have - subsequently been recalculated as per Section 6.1 of NLSO Standard Transmission Facilities - 11 Rating Guide TP-S-001.

+13 The substation has a total installed capacity (at 25°C ambient) of 37.3 MVA.

+15 The firm transformation capacity5 of the substation is 20.6 MVA.

+3 Current Status

+18 3.1 Ability to Meet Peak Demand

+- 19 Hydro's Transmission Planning Criteria apply to all power transformers within the - 20 Newfoundland and Labrador Interconnected System.
+These criteria include specification that - 21 transformers shall not be overloaded under normal operation, or in the event of the failure of - another power transformer or system element.

+- 24 According to the load forecasts prepared by Hydro in July of 2018, electrical demand in Wabush - 25 is due to exceed the firm transformation capacity.
 The expected P50 peak demand in Wabush

 5 The firm transformation capacity is the total station capacity less the transformer with the largest rating.

 6 Traditionally, criteria have applied to all power transformers operating at 66 kV and above.
 As part of the reassignment of responsibilities associated with the establishment of the NLSO, criteria now apply to all power transformers operating at 46 kV and above.

-1 for the winter of 2018-2019 is 22.1 MW (or 22.6 MVA), 7 which exceeds the substation's firm 2 transformation capacity (20.6 MVA) by approximately 10 percent.
-An incremental 1.2 MW is 3 assumed for a P90 forecast, equating to a peak of 22.3 MW (23.8 MVA), which exceeds the 4 substation's firm transformation capacity by approximately 15 percent.
-5 6 This is supported by Industrial Billing data, where the actual peak demand in Wabush for the 7 winter of 2017-2018 was 21.2 MW (equivalent to 21.6 MVA).
-The substation's firm capacity has 8 therefore already been exceeded by approximately 5 percent.
-9 10 3.2 Reliability Limitations 11 The Wabush Substation does not currently utilize a modern protection scheme that 12 incorporates motor operated disconnect switches or low side circuit breakers on the power 13 transformers.
-Therefore, the substation configuration does not permit the isolation of an 14 electrical fault within the station.
-In addition to this, a lack of condition monitoring also causes 15 delays in the trouble shooting process when faults occur.
-16 17 The lack of a bus tie breaker at the Wabush Substation also limits Hydro's ability to minimize 18 power interruptions during planned substation work.
-19 20 3.3 Load Forecast 21 The load flow cases for this study were developed in accordance with the Long-Term Load 22 Forecast - Spring 2018, as provided in Table 2.
+- for the winter of 2018-2019 is 22.1 MW (or 22.6 MVA), which exceeds the substation's firm - 2 transformation capacity (20.6 MVA) by approximately 10 percent.
+An incremental 1.2 MW is - 3 assumed for a P90 forecast, equating to a peak of 22.3 MW (23.8 MVA), which exceeds the - 4 substation's firm transformation capacity by approximately 15 percent.

+- 6 This is supported by Industrial Billing data, where the actual peak demand in Wabush for the - 7 winter of 2017-2018 was 21.2 MW (equivalent to 21.6 MVA).
+The substation's firm capacity has - 8 therefore already been exceeded by approximately 5 percent.

+3.2 Reliability Limitations

+- 11 The Wabush Substation does not currently utilize a modern protection scheme that - 12 incorporates motor operated disconnect switches or low side circuit breakers on the power - transformers.
+Therefore, the substation configuration does not permit the isolation of an - 14 electrical fault within the station.
+In addition to this, a lack of condition monitoring also causes - delays in the trouble shooting process when faults occur.

+- 17 The lack of a bus tie breaker at the Wabush Substation also limits Hydro's ability to minimize - power interruptions during planned substation work.

+3.3 Load Forecast

+- 21 The load flow cases for this study were developed in accordance with the Long-Term Load - 22 Forecast Spring 2018, as provided in Table 2.